 If you live in Alberta and legally surface collect a fossil, you may keep it as custodian, but ownership remains with the Province of Alberta.
 You cannot sell, alter, or remove the specimen from the province without permission from the Government of Alberta.

-Only four types of fossils are eligible for personal ownership: leaf impressions, petrified wood, and all evidence of invertebrate fossils, including ammonite shell and oyster shell.
+The following types of fossils are eligible for personal ownership: leaf impressions, petrified wood, and all evidence of invertebrate fossils, including ammonite shell and oyster shell.

 Fossils collected in Alberta cannot be sold without obtaining a Disposition Certificate from the Government of Alberta through the Royal Tyrrell Museum.
 Fossils sold in Alberta shops are often collected in the United States, Europe, and Africa, where fossil protection laws are different.